9erson/bytebles/courses/First Byte at Python/Lesson 3 - Decisions.md

 ### Chew the Byte
 1. Write a boolean expression to determine if the variable `year` is a leap year.
 1. A year is a leap year if it is divisible by 4, but not divisible by 100, unless it is divisible by 400.
+2. Write a boolean expression to determine if a triangle is valid: Given three side lengths `a`, `b`, and `c`, determine if they form a valid triangle.
+A triangle is valid if the sum of the lengths of any two sides is greater than the length of the third side.

 ## Conditional Statements